-- 1. To elect two Class III directors to serve until their successors have been duly elected and qualified (Proposal No. 1); and - 2.
-To approve a proposal to authorize the Company, subject to the approval of the Company's Board of Directors, to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current net asset value per share, subject to certain conditions as set forth in this proxy statement (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of its then outstanding common stock immediately prior to each such sale) (Proposal No. 2).
+- 1. To elect two Class III directors to serve until the 2026 annual meeting of stockholders or their respective successor has been duly elected and qualified (Proposal No. 1); and - 2.
+To approve a proposal to authorize the Company, subject to the approval of the Company's Board of Directors, to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current net asset value ("NAV") per share, subject to certain conditions as set forth in this proxy statement (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of its then outstanding common stock immediately prior to each such sale) (Proposal No. 2).

 As of the date of this proxy statement, we are not aware of any other matters that will be presented for consideration at the Annual Meeting.
+Shareholders have no dissenters' or appraisal rights in connection with any of the proposals described herein.